ragulpalanisamy/Github_Finder_App/README.md

 # Github_Finder_App

-This web application allows users to search for GitHub users and view their profiles.
+`This web application allows users to search for GitHub users and view their profiles.`

-Features
+## Features

-    Search for a GitHub user by username
+   * Search for a GitHub user by username
-    View the user's profile information, including avatar, name, bio, followers, following, and repositories
+   * View the user's profile information, including avatar, name, bio, followers, following, and repositories

-Technologies
+## Technologies

-    HTML
+   * HTML
-    CSS
+   * CSS
-    JavaScript
+   * JavaScript
-    GitHub REST API
+   * GitHub REST API

-Usage
+## Usage

-To use this web application, simply enter a GitHub username into the search bar on the homepage and press enter or click the search button.
-The user's profile information will then be displayed in a card format.
+   `To use this web application, simply enter a GitHub username into the search bar on the homepage and press enter or click the search button.
+The user's profile information will then be displayed in a card format.`

-Setup
+## Setup

-    Clone the repository to your local machine.
+   * Clone the repository to your local machine.
-    Open the index.html file in your web browser.
+   * Open the index.html file in your web browser.
-    Begin searching for GitHub users!
+   * Begin searching for GitHub users!

-Acknowledgements
+## Acknowledgements

-This project was created as part of a coding challenge.
-Special thanks to OpenAI for providing the training data for the ChatGPT language model used to create this application.
+`This project was created as part of a coding challenge.
+Special thanks to OpenAI for providing the training data for the ChatGPT language model used to create this application.`

-Contributing
+## Contributing

-If you would like to contribute to this project, feel free to submit a pull request or open an issue.
+`If you would like to contribute to this project, feel free to submit a pull request or open an issue.`

-Contact
+## Contact

-If you have any questions or comments about this project, please contact Ragul at ragulpalanisamy1001@gmail.com.
+If you have any questions or comments about this project, please contact `Ragul` at `ragulpalanisamy1001@gmail.com`.